system-zero/system-zero/README.md

    [executable](src/z/app/v/src/v.c)

    state: rather stable
-   crashes: not with current usage, but quite possible unhandled cases
+   crashes: not with current usage, but quite possible there are unhandled cases

   - a [programming language](data/docs/la.md) called as:
-     (pronounced as in "hey")

      La or La-static [options] [filename[s]]
      La --help  # for options